tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2024-02-03-ptw-5-gold-rush.md

 * Nano was pinned, but managed to lift one shoulder for the three count.
 The ref initially awarded [Krampus](@/w/krampus.md) the victory, but as he was about to reverse this decision, Krampus decked him and kicked out of the ring.
 [Sinister](@/w/sinister.md) arrived to deliver more punishment to Lopez.
 * Mario Pardua, a wrestler of Polish origin fighting in the Chicago area, introduced himself in a video clip.
 In Polish, he declared he's ready for Prime Time Wrestling.
 The crowd chanted CM-PUNK at him.
 Pawłowski added that Pardua is currently fighting for NWA, and that he's been signed to PTW.
 * After Lince Dorado's entrance, Supron and Borkowski joined the Polish commentary team.
 * Lince kicked out of the Styles clash, hitting the ref in the face with his feet.
-PJ Black hit the Placedo Effect to win.
+PJ Black hit the Placebo Effect to win.
 * MxM received warmly by the audience, only to immediately turn heel and cut a promo calling them and the Polish language ugly.
 Cue chants of STFU.
 * PAKA entered to Bonnie Tyler's _Holding out for a hero_.
 Coincidentally, the actual Bonnie Tyler was giving a concert in Poland the next day, Sunday Feb 4.
 * MxM grabbed the win by Mason pinning Mansoor.
 However, Pawłowski was furious and ordered the match to continue.